quantavil/obsidian/Web dev/JavaScript.md

 myCar.start(); // Outputs: "Toyota Camry is starting."

-// 4.
-Constructor: A special method to initialize object properties
-// (Constructor function is the same as the class name)

 // 5.
 Instance Method: Functions defined within a class, operate on instance properties Car.prototype.drive = function() {